sunnybharne/macdwm/docs/docs-content/installation.md

 brew install macdwm
 ```

+**Note**: If the tap command asks for GitHub authentication, you can skip it and use Method 2 (Pre-built Binary) instead.
+The tap is optional and only needed if you want to install via Homebrew.

 ### Grant permissions (this is important)
 1. Open System Settings → Privacy & Security → Accessibility
 2. Click the + button